weihanglo/geo-jupyter/README.md

 docker run -it --rm weihanglo/geo-jupyter bash
 ```

-## Why not use the official Jupyter Notebook Image
+## Why not use official Jupyter Image

 Because I am a big fan of **Fedora**!!